-- 3. Use the graph to find three other ordered pairs that meet the profit goal.
-Defer to have a larger graph. - 4.
+- 3. Use the graph to find three other ordered pairs that meet the profit goal. - 4.
 Suppose the number of T-shirts sold was on the vertical axis and the number of caps sold was on the horizontal axis.
 Would the solutions change?
 Explain.